endlesspint8/endlesspint8.github.io/flights/17_1/MxSxFx001YeastHopsareWild.md

 ---
-layout: page
+layout: post
-title: endlesspint
-subtitle: Kovalev Ward I - Round Features and Judge Scoring
+title: Yeast & Hops are Wild
+subtitle: Linking wild yeast, "sense of place", and a record hop valuation.
 ---

-Linking wild yeast, "sense of place", and a record hop valuation.

-Yeast & Hops are Wild
+## Yeast & Hops are Wild

-The starting point and inspiration for this edition is an enjoyable t hree minute video [ 1] that uses a light touch in covering the steps, certainly a few of the most critical, used by Allagash in producing their wild yeast fermented beers.
+**The starting point**  and inspiration for this edition is an enjoyable t hree minute video [ 1] that uses a light touch in covering the steps, certainly a few of the most critical, used by Allagash in producing their wild yeast fermented beers.
 Our host is Master Brewer Jason Perkins who gives us an overview of the process,